 (88) Worksite--An interior or exterior area at a target housing or child-occupied facility where lead-based paint abatement activity is taking place or is scheduled to take place.

-(89) X-Ray Fluorescence Analyzer (XRF)--An instrument used to determine the concentration of lead in a sample; readings are in milligrams per square centimeter (mg/cm2 ).
+(89) X-Ray Fluorescence Analyzer (XRF)--An instrument used to determine the concentration of lead in a sample; readings are in milligrams per square centimeter (mg/cm2) ).

 (90) Zero-bedroom dwelling--Any residential dwelling in which the living area is not separated from the sleeping area.
 The term includes, but is not limited to, efficiencies, studio apartments, dormitory housing, military barracks, and rental of individual rooms in residential dwellings.